Disambiguate Entity Matching using Large Language Models through Relation Discovery

-The issue of ambiguous entity is widespread~\cite{huang2023data,veltri2023data}.
-For instance, in the realm of ontologies such as OWL (Web Ontology Language)~\cite{mcguinness2004owl} and Schema.org~\cite{guha2016schema}, as well as in standards like the OHDSI Vocabularies~\cite{bathelt2021usage}, entities are often noisy and exhibit a lack of uniformity in terms of the levels of detail and granularity.
-To effectively match entities, it's necessary not only to identify semantically similar entities but also to understand their relationships to the input entities, to identify the most appropriate one for the given task.
+The issue of ambiguity is widespread in various entity matching tasks.
+For instance, in the realm of ontologies such as OWL (Web Ontology Language)~\cite{mcguinness2004owl} and Schema.org~\cite{guha2016schema}, as well as in standardized vocabularies like the OHDSI Vocabularies~\cite{bathelt2021usage}, entities are often noisy and exhibit a lack of uniformity in terms of the levels of detail and granularity.
+To effectively match entities, especially those used for high-stake tasks, it's necessary not only to identify semantically similar entities but also to understand their relationships to the input entities and the nuances in the difference, in order to identify the most appropriate one for the downstream task.

-This paper proposes a novel approach to disambiguate entity matching by identifying a set of "relations" that analysts pre-define as important for their task.
+To responsibly identify the matched entities and clarify how they are matched, this paper proposes a novel approach by identifying a set of "relations" that analysts predefine as important for their task in LLMs.
 Our primary observation is that the entity matching process in practice is typically iterative, rather than a straightforward one-time process.
 Analysts often have a predefined list of relations relevant to their task in mind.
-They start by seeking entities that "exactly the same."
-If such matches are not found, they may consider entities that are conceptually "similar but differ in details" for their estimation.
-Throughout the process, "relation" is the crucial factor for decision making.
-While the notion of relation has long been fundamental in understanding connections between entities and has been used in knowledge extraction, we are the first in applying it to disambiguate entity matching.
+They start by seeking entities that are "exactly the same", If such matches are not found, they may consider entities that are conceptually "similar but differ in details" for their estimation.
+Throughout the process, how these entities are "related“ is the crucial factor for decision-making:

-\begin{example} Continuing with the previous examples, when no exact match for the input entity, "Charger for Consumer Electronics", is found, analysts explore the different relations with target entities.
-"Power Adapter" represents a broad category without extra details, and "Charger for Smartphone" suggests a more specific category that assumes the electronic item is a smartphone—an assumption analysts prefer not to make.
-Meanwhile, entities like "Cables and Connectors" are components of the input entity, but are considered too distant in relation.
-Therefore, analysts choose "Power Adapter" as the match for estimating carbon emissions. \end{example}
+\begin{example} Continuing with the previous examples, while no exact match for the input entity "Charger for Consumer Electronics" is found, the analyst decides to explore alternative relations with target entities such as "general without additional entities", "similar with additional details", etc., as illustrated in \Cref{fig:main}.
+After identifying the relations, the analyst understands that "Power Adapter" represents a broad category without extra details, and "Charger for Smartphone" suggests a more specific category, implying the electronic item is a smartphone—an assumption the analyst prefers not to make.
+Meanwhile, entities like "Cables and Connectors" are components of the input entity but are considered too distant in relation.
+After careful consideration, the analyst chooses "Power Adapter" as the match for estimating carbon emissions for ESG reporting. \end{example}